A Smashed BurgerJump to Recipe

 When I cook a burger – and I’ve cooked a lot of burgers – I tend to keep it simple.
 I season them with salt and pepper, toss them on a hot grill and let them cook for 4-5 minutes per side until they are medium-ish in doneness.
 Assuming you use decent beef that has 15-20% fat in it, you’ll be in good shape just by doing no harm.
+This Homemade Smash Burger is an entirely different beast though and is one of my favorite burger methods even during grilling season.

-But there may be a better way.
 There’s an mid-range burger restaurant that started in Denver, called Smashburger, that now has locations all over the U.S. and they take a slightly different approach to the burger.
 As their name implies, they literally smash the burger on a super hot grill.
 It cooks in about two minutes and is one of the better burgers I’ve ever had.
 The intense heat and pressure sears in the juices from the beef and makes for a really tasty burger.

 While the restaurants use an expensive, patented pressing device that no home cook has access to, I figured there was a way to duplicate this crazy method at home.